 Please contact one of our clergy when someone has died.
 We are available to pray with you, be present with you and your family during a very difficult time.
 If you are planning a local funeral we can help you arrange the appropriate burial service for your loved one at St. Michael’s Episcopal Church.

 Most merciful God, whose wisdom is beyond our understanding: deal graciously with ____ in their grief.
 Surround them with your love, that they may not be overwhelmed by their loss, but have confidence in your goodness, and strength to meet the days to come; through Jesus Christ our Lord.
 Amen. (from Book of Common Prayer, p.
 494)

 Holy Baptism is full initiation by water and the Holy Spirit into Christ’s Body, the church.
 God establishes an indissoluble bond with each person in baptism.
 God adopts us, making us members of the church and inheritors of the Kingdom of God (BCP pp 298, 858)

 The Sacrament of Holy Baptism is most appropriately celebrated on the major feast days of the church’s year.
 On these days, baptism may be celebrated at any of our scheduled Sunday services, including the Easter Eve service.

 Preparation for Holy Baptism: If you, or someone in your family would like to be baptized, please contact one of our clergy at least two weeks prior to the Sunday of the Baptism.
 A baptism preparation class is required for adult candidates and one or both parents and godparents.
-This class is taught by The Rev. Robby Vickery or The Rev. Brin Bon and is usually held on the Monday evening before the baptism date from 7-9pm.
+Please contact The Rev. Brin Bon for more information on baptism.

 The sacramental rite in which the candidates “express a mature commitment to Christ, and receive strength from the Holy Spirit through prayer and the laying on of hands by a bishop” (BCP, p.
 860).